jamesdonoh/data-mining/report.md

 \begin{sidewaysfigure}
 \centering
 \includegraphics{vehicle-type-correlation.pdf}
-\caption{Workflow for TBD\label{correlation}}
+\caption{Workflow for TBD\label{vehicle-type-correlation}}
 \end{sidewaysfigure}

 The KNIME workflow **TBD** produces a correlation matrix for vehicle types in accidents involving two vehicles.
 In the resulting table, both the rows and columns represent a given vehicle type and the intersecting cell gives the number of accidents involving that combination of vehicles.
-This can be further visualised as a 'heat map' such as Figure \ref{heatmap} in order to reveal possible patterns.
+This can be further visualised as a 'heat map' such as Figure \ref{vehicle-type-heatmap} in order to reveal possible patterns.
 Cells are highlighted in different shades of red depending on their value; the highlighting midpoint was set to the 85th percentile after some experimentation to produce the clearest differentiation between cells.

 \begin{sidewaysfigure}
 \centering
-\includegraphics{heatmap.pdf}
+\includegraphics{vehicle-type-heatmap.pdf}
 \caption{Heat map for \texttt{Vehicle\_Type} in two-vehicle
-accidents\label{heatmap}}
+accidents\label{vehicle-type-heatmap}}
 \end{sidewaysfigure}

 ## `Date`